kearutherford/BerkeleyForestsAnalytics/README.md

 8.  `sc_length_1h`: slope-corrected transect length (i.e., horizontal
     transect length) for 1-hour fuels in either meters or feet.
 This is the total horizontal length of transect sampled for 1-hour fuels at the specific time:site:plot.
+See [Slope-corrected transect
-See “Slope-corrected transect length” section in “Background information for surface and ground fuel load calculations” for details on why and how this is calculated.
+    length](#slope-backround) section in “Background information for
+    surface and ground fuel load calculations” for details on why and how this is calculated.

 9.  `sc_length_10h`: slope-corrected transect length (i.e., horizontal
     transect length) for 10-hour fuels in either meters or feet.
 This is the total horizontal length of transect sampled for 10-hour fuels at the specific time:site:plot.
+See [Slope-corrected transect
-See “Slope-corrected transect length” section in “Background information for surface and ground fuel load calculations” for details on why and how this is calculated.
+    length](#slope-backround) section in “Background information for
+    surface and ground fuel load calculations” for details on why and how this is calculated.

 10. `sc_length_100h`: slope-corrected transect length (i.e., horizontal
     transect length) for 100-hour fuels in either meters or feet.
 This is the total horizontal length of transect sampled for 100-hour fuels at the specific time:site:plot.
-See “Slope-corrected transect length” section in “Background information for surface and ground fuel load calculations” for details on why and how this is calculated.
+See [Slope-corrected transect length](#slope-backround) section in “Background information for
+    surface and ground fuel load calculations” for details on why and how this is calculated.

-### Demonstration
+### Demonstration <a name="fwd-demo"></a>

 ``` r
 # investigate input tree_data